 “Without Callaghan Innovation we wouldn’t have been able to do it.
 We would have missed the boat or had to do it incrementally over time.
-But within a three-month window we brought seven developers into our business and were able to maintain a semblance of business as usual.”
+But within a three-month window we brought seven developers into our business and were able to maintain a semblance of business as usual,” Brown says.

-Callaghan Innovation has also helped NZTG with student grants and provided a sounding board on hiring key staff and expansion into the Australian market.
-In addition the company has made good use of the agency’s advisory services, in particular the Innovation Foundations programme.
+Callaghan Innovation also helped NZTG with R&D Experience & Career Grants, advisory services and provided a sounding board on hiring key staff and expansion into the Australian market.

 “That’s been pretty awesome.
 It’s really opened my eyes to different ways of strategising around income, engagement, and the scientific approach to innovation,” Brown says.

-NZTG is a fantastic example of a business that has realised the dangers of not being disruptive and has identified an opportunity in its industry, says Vincent Campbell, Callaghan Innovation’s Maori Economy Team Business and Relationships Manager.
+Vincent Campbell, Callaghan Innovation’s Maori Economy Team Business and Relationships Manager, says NZTG is a fantastic example of a business that has realised the dangers of not being disruptive and has identified an opportunity in its industry.

 “They are keen to learn and are adamant they need to be a step ahead of the game so have invested heavily in R&D to make sure they maintain a competitive advantage.